HIV Vaccines 2022

 mRNA-1644 (eOD-GT8 60mer) - Was developed by scientific teams at IAVI and Scripps Research and delivered via Moderna's mRNA platform.
 Recent findings from the Phase I clinical trial IAVI G001 showed that vaccination with the HIV immunogen eOD-GT8 60mer as a recombinant protein vaccine safely induced the targeted immune responses in 97% of recipients.

-HIV Humanized Monoclonal Antibody 2022
+HIV Monoclonal Antibody - Experimental

 Leronlimab, a CCR5 antagonist IgG4 monoclonal antibody, is designed to bind to C-C chemokine receptor type 5 (CCR5), a protein on the surface of specific immune system cells believed to play a role in numerous disease processes, including HIV.